 Andersen Global is a privately-held, international association of legally separate, independent tax and legal services businesses that has been expanding rapidly over the last few years.
 It currently employs more than 4,500 individuals around the world, in some 144 locations in 53 countries.

 The growth of the legal side of its business reflects a world-wide trend – apart from certain countries, including the U.S. and UK, where it is not, for the moment at least, legal – to combine the two operations as part of a single legal entity.
+Such firms as EY, KPMG, Deloitte and PwC also offer clients legal services in addition to their tax offerings in markets that allow them to.

 In addition to Andersen-branded outposts, such as the one just unveiled in London, so-called "collaborating firms" also comprise the Andersen Global organization.
 Currently there are three such firms in London, one in Birmingham and one in Manchester, according to the Andersen website.